sthenault/lowatt_collect/README.rst

 This is driven by a 'sources' definition YAML_ file.
-Each source may either define sub-sources or have a 'collect' value indicating the command to use to collect data and/or a 'postcollect' value indicating the command to start when a new file is collected.
+Each source may either define sub-sources or have a 'collect' value indicating the command to use to collect data and/or a 'postcollect' value indicating the command or commands to start when a new file is collected.

 One source may only have 'postcollect' defined without any 'collect' in case where files are put in there by hand.